Your Churn Prediction Model Isn’t Helping You Reduce Churn. Here’s What Will

 Focusing on what your customer wants and needs from your product makes churn easy to understand and predict.
 By honing in on what they hope to achieve, and whether they are achieving it with your product, you are able to predict how likely they are to keep using it.

 The first step to predicting churn is to define what success looks like to your customers.
-Once defined, you have clear and direct indicators to determine whether your customer will be happy with your product or service.
+Once defined, you have clear and direct indicators to determine how to build a customer portal or experience that can help facilitate growth and happiness with your product or service.

 By accompanying them on their customer journey and asking about their experience, you’ll build a relationship.
 This is a great way to become aware, in advance, of problems that may lead them to churn.